-The dog training course for new owners is no longer obligatory but it is recommended to first-time dog owners.
-Most cantons have their own regulations about dogs, particularly in relation to potentially dangerous breeds.
-Find out if your canton or commune has an information sheet for dog owners.
+A dog training course for new owners is no longer obligatory but is recommended to first-time owners.
+Beyond this, most cantons have their own regulations about dogs, particularly in relation to potentially dangerous breeds; you can contact your canton or commune and ask for an information sheet.
 Switzerland is currently rabies free.

-All dogs have to be microchipped by a vet by the time they are three months old.
-The vet passes on the dog’s details to the AMICUSexternal link database.
-Dogs imported from abroad must be presented to a vet within 10 days of entering the country.
-Again, the vet will provide the animal’s information to the database.
+All dogs must be microchipped by a vet by the time they are three months old, while dogs imported from abroad must be presented to a vet within 10 days of entering the country.
+The vet passes on the dog’s details to the AMICUS databaseexternal link.